MicrosoftDocs/PlayReady/Docs/Overview/developing-packager.md

 For more information, see [Content Encryption and Delivery](content-encryption-and-delivery.md)

-## Generating of the PlayReady Header
+## Generating the PlayReady Header

 The packager needs to include a PlayReady Header in the encrypted content.